 How many Royal Caribbean ships are there?

-While we have not learned many details about Utopia of the Seas just yet, she will be the 6th Oasis Class ship in the fleet.
+While we don’t have all the details about Star of the Seas yet, we do know that she will be very similar to Icon of the Seas.

 What are the sizes of Royal Caribbean ships?

 Royal Caribbean ships vary greatly in size, which means there is an ideal ship for all types of travelers.
-Icon of the Seas will break records as the largest cruise ship by size when she sets sail in early 2024.
-Icon of the Seas is 250,800 GT of fun!
+Star of the Seas will be one of the two largest cruise ships ever when she debuts in summer 2025, coming in at a whopping 250,800 gross tons.

-On the other hand, the smallest (and oldest) ship in the Royal Caribbean fleet is Grandeur of the Seas with a gross tonnage of close to 74K.
+On the other hand, the smallest (and oldest) ship in the Royal Caribbean fleet is Grandeur of the Seas with a gross tonnage of almost 74,000.

 Royal Caribbean ships ranked biggest to smallest